-The Centre of Excellence for STEM is a specialised program for high achieving STEM students.
+The Centre of Excellence for STEM - Science & Mathematics is a specialised program for high achieving STEM students.
 Students are given the tools to excel in all areas of Mathematics and Sciences.
-The Centre of Excellence for STEM focuses on the skillset to be highly effective and creative problem solvers and critical thinkers.
+The Centre of Excellence for STEM - Science & Mathematics focuses on the skillset to be highly effective and creative problem solvers and critical thinkers.
+Students will also undertake an Engineering Project each term as part of the STEM subjects.

-Through the Centre of Excellence for STEM, students will participate in a range of competitions including the Gold Coast Science Competition, Australian Mathematics Competition and The University of Newcastle Science and Engineering Challenge.
+Through the Centre of Excellence for STEM - Science & Mathematics, students will participate in a range of competitions including the Gold Coast Science Competition, Australian Mathematics Competition and The University of Newcastle Science and Engineering Challenge.
 There will also be opportunities where the students will lead both small and large groups through experience days and Primary School challenges.

-It is strongly encouraged that students pair this subject with Technology Excellence.
+It is strongly encouraged that students pair this subject with Centre of Excellence STEM - Technology.

-- Students will require a scientific calculator, Casio FX82 is recommended, however any scientific calculator will be suitable - Students will participate in excursions - Computer Software and Hardware Requirements: Students in this subject will be working with Microsoft Office (freely available to EQ students) for the presentation of information.
+- Students will require a scientific calculator, Casio FX82 is recommended, however any scientific calculator will be suitable - · Students will participate in excursions - Computer Software and Hardware Requirements: Students in this subject will be working with Microsoft Office (freely available to EQ students) for the presentation of information.
 They may also be accessing the internet to research.